Geoexchange System FAQs

 What is the environmental impact of the well drilling?

-During the drilling of the geoexchange wells underneath Mertz Lawn, as many as six drilling rigs were operated regularly to dig 350 800-feet deep, 6-inch wide wells.
-Based on the number of rigs, fuel amounts, and hours in operation, the emissions associated with this phase of the College's energy plan are estimated to be 940 metric tons of carbon dioxide equivalents — equivalent to 6% of the College’s overall emissions in fiscal year 2022, and to 18% of the College’s average annual emissions related only to natural gas combustion for steam generation.
+As many as six drilling rigs were operated regularly to dig 800-feet deep, 6-inch wide wells under Mertz Lawn.
+Based on fuel used and hours in operation, the emissions associated with this drilling are estimated to be 940 metric tons of carbon dioxide equivalents — equal to ~18% of the College’s annual emissions from natural gas combustion.

-Based on these estimations, the emissions associated with the geoexchange well field drilling are equivalent to the College running the natural gas steam plant for approximately 66 days, meaning the emissions payback for this project once the steam plant is shut down is a little over two months.
-This first phase of geoexchange wells supports the College’s transition to renewable energy and by allowing us to shut down the natural gas combustion steam plant as quickly as possible.
+This would be equivalent to the College running the legacy natural gas steam plant for approximately 66 days.
+This means that the emissions payback (i.e. the amount of time that would offset these added emissions) for this project once the steam plant is shut down is a little over two months.
+The completion of this wellfield allows the College to transition a portion of campus to geoexchange and reduce natural gas combustion as quickly as possible.